The Perfect 5-day Itinerary to Tokyo: The Highlights

 End your Tokyo adventure in Shinjuku!
 Explore the neon-lit streets of Kabukicho, Tokyo’s famous entertainment and red-light district.
 The area has many good places to eat, bars and entertainment.

 A visit to Golden Gai is a must when in Tokyo!
-Golden Gai is a maze of narrow alleys packed with tiny bars, each with its own unique theme and atmosphere.
+Golden Gai is a maze of narrow alleys packed with tiny bars, each with its unique theme and atmosphere.
 Some bars only seat 4 people.

 Walk around the area and pick a bar to have a drink.
 Some bars ask for a cover charge, and not all bars accept credit card payments.

 The best time to visit the area around Mount Fuji is during winter, from January to April.
-The mountain views are crystal clear, and the snow-capped peak of Fuji-san makes the experience even more magical.
+The mountain views are clear, and the snow-capped peak of Fuji-san makes the experience even more magical.

 There are plenty of guided tours from Tokyo to Mount Fuji.
 Most tours cover a few of the area’s iconic sights, with stunning views of Mount Fuji in the background.